The Saluki is one of the fastest dog breeds in the world.

 Depending on your expectations, the Saluki may not be too challenging to care for, but because of its enormous mental and physical needs, it does require an active and engaged owner, preferably someone with a good amount of prior ownership experience.
 Training will require a firm but nuanced touch.

 The Saluki will probably need around 2 to 2.5 cups of high-quality dog food per day.
 The exact amount will depend on its size, age, and activity level.
 Because this breed tends to suffer from bloating, you should limit the amount of food given to it at one time.
 Divide up the meals into several portions per day.
+Since this breed is prone to heart problems, stay away from the legumes added to many grain-free dog foods.

 Maintenance and Grooming